 The simple answer is yes.
 The Benchmark induction cooktop includes a SpeedBoost function.
 This setting provides you with a setting higher than level 9.

-There is one limitation to the SpeedBoost function.
+I would be remiss if I didn’t mention in these Bosch induction cooktop reviews that there is one limitation to the SpeedBoost function.
 You can only use it for one pan on the Flexible Cooking Zone and one pan on either of the other two induction burners.

 This means you can’t use SpeedBoost for two pans that are both in the Flexible Cooking Zone at the same time.
 Similarly, you can’t use it on two pans on the largest and smallest induction burners at the same time.